GM rolls out safety protocols for ventilator-making workers

 A spokeswoman for GM said the measures may form a blueprint for safety protocols at the rest of GM’s plants once the automaker decides to restart production when the pandemic crisis recedes.

-Other big automakers and large U.S. employers in other industries, such as Amazon.com Inc (AMZN.O), are laying the groundwork to bring employees back to workplaces using screening and social distancing to address COVID-19 safety concerns.
+Other big automakers and large U.S. employers in other industries, such as Amazon.com Inc, are laying the groundwork to bring employees back to workplaces using screening and social distancing to address COVID-19 safety concerns.

 Ford plans to deploy “a whole host of techs to keep workers safe,” developed in cooperation with the United Auto Workers union, Ford manufacturing executive Adrian Price said in a call earlier this week.